Beacon Insurance Coverage for Rehab and Detox

-At American Addiction Centers, we offer locations nationwide at which you can receive leading-edge treatment for your substance use disorders.
+At American Addiction Centers (AAC), we offer locations nationwide at which you can receive leading-edge treatment for your substance use disorders.
 American Addiction Centers works with many insurance providers, including Beacon, to provide you with choices for your alcohol or drug rehab needs.
-To find a local treatment facility near you, call our rehab hotline at .
+To find a local treatment facility near you, call our rehab hotline at or text us.
 You will speak to a trained referral specialist who can help you check your benefits and determine how American Addiction Centers can meet your needs for alcohol or drug detox and drug rehab.